 When watering an established lawn always water infrequently and deeply.

-There’s no set rules on when to water as each lawn (and area of lawn) is different, water when your lawn tells you:
+There are no set rules on when to water as each lawn (and area of lawn) is different, water when your lawn tells you;

 - Grass blades look flat